protocol/research-website/content/posts/202202-matej-welcome/index.md

 **What research problems are you most interested in exploring?**

-> I am very interested in the scalability and security of Byzantine fault-tolerant consensus / total-order broadcast protocols.
+> I am very interested in the scalability and security of Byzantine fault-tolerant consensus/total-order broadcast protocols.
 I would like to explore the trade-offs between their performance, security, resilience to various attacks, and other properties.

 **What future technology are you most excited about?**